msf4-0/msf_lerobot/README.md

 # Step 4: Run Lerobot Demo

 # Calibration
-It may request for calibration file.
+It may request for calibration file before run teleoperation demo.
 If no file exist or required to calibrate follow guideline on how to do calibration from [Lerobot](https://huggingface.co/docs/lerobot/so101?calibrate_leader=Command).

 # Teleoperation Demo